 The material below is provided to the Board of the Graduate Research School.

-- tasks that the candidate is expected to have completed in order for their candidature to be confirmed at the end of the first year.
+- tasks that you are expected to complete in order for your candidature to be confirmed at the end of the first year (PhD candidates only).

 - The proposal has been approved in its present form.
-The reviewer may recommend that the candidate consider particular questions or comments, but responses to these are not required.
+The reviewer may recommend that you consider particular questions or comments, but responses to these are not required.

 - Please provide further information.
 The proposal has not been approved in its present form.
-In this case the candidate will be provided with an outline of specific amendments that are required, and/or any general questions or areas of concern to which they are required to provide a satisfactory written response before the proposal will be approved.
-The response required may include full revision of all or part of the proposal.
+In this case you will be provided with an outline of specific amendments that are required, and/or any general questions or areas of concern.
+You will then be required to provide a satisfactory written response before the proposal will be approved.
+The response required may include full revision of all,or part of, the proposal.

 Please refer to the